Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain: Abstract

 \section{Abstract}

 Although one-dimensional classical spin chains do not exhibit phase transitions, we found that a phase transition does occur when they are coupled to a cavity photon mode.
-This provides one of the simplest examples demonstrating that finite-temperature superradiant phase transitions can emerge from long-range fully connected interactions mediated by photons and interactions within the material.
+This provides the simplest exactly solvable examples demonstrating that finite-temperature superradiant phase transitions can emerge from long-range fully connected interactions mediated by photons and interactions within the material.

-\section{Introduction}
+\subsection{Introduction}

-A hundred years ago, Ising, in his doctoral dissertation, showed that a one-dimensional classical ferromagnetic spin chain does not exhibit a magnetic phase transition \cite{ising1925}.
+A hundred years ago, Ising, in his doctoral dissertation, showed that a one-dimensional (1D) classical ferromagnetic spin chain does not exhibit a magnetic phase transition \cite{ising1925}.
 However, it is nowadays widely known that magnetic phase transitions occur in two or more dimensions, and since then the Ising model has been positioned as one of the simplest, crucial models for studying phase-transition phenomena in many-body systems.

 Furthermore, the strong interaction between matter and light, which is expected to be realized in cavity systems in recent years, is expected to lead to the discovery and understanding of new emergent phenomena.
-The ultrastrong light-matter coupling \cite{forn-diaz2019,kockum2019} has, over the past decade, moved beyond theoretical concepts and has been realized in a variety of experimental systems, including phonons \cite{Faust1966-rm,Zhang2021-rw,Barra-Burillo2021-hr}, inter-subband transitions in semiconductor quantum wells \cite{Gunter2009-yd}, superconducting circuits \cite{Niemczyk2010-jk,Yoshihara2017-fa}, organic molecules \cite{Schwartz2011-ir}, electron cyclotron motion (Landau-level transitions) \cite{Scalari2012-rw,Bayer2017-kb}, molecular vibrations \cite{George2016-kc}, surface plasmon polaritons \cite{Mueller2020-bo} and magnons \cite{Golovchanskiy2021-hi}.
+The ultrastrong light--matter coupling \cite{forn-diaz2019,kockum2019} has, over the past decade, moved beyond theoretical concepts and has been realized in a variety of experimental systems, including phonons \cite{Faust1966-rm,Zhang2021-rw,Barra-Burillo2021-hr}, inter-subband transitions in semiconductor quantum wells \cite{Gunter2009-yd}, superconducting circuits \cite{Niemczyk2010-jk,Yoshihara2017-fa}, organic molecules \cite{Schwartz2011-ir}, electron cyclotron motion (Landau-level transitions) \cite{Scalari2012-rw,Bayer2017-kb}, molecular vibrations \cite{George2016-kc}, surface plasmon polaritons \cite{Mueller2020-bo} and magnons \cite{Golovchanskiy2021-hi}.
 This progress has opened promising avenues for potential applications in both physics and chemistry \cite{forn-diaz2019,kockum2019,Nagarajan2021-rd}.